 Marcia Henkle retired from her position as the regional director of the WA State Employment Security Department, which administers Employment Security Departments’ employment and training programs in WorkSource offices in NCW.
 She has taught high school and community college, including Wenatchee Valley College, and also operated Trend College in East Wenatchee.

 She serves as Past Board Chair, as well as NCESD District 6 and AESD/Legislative Representative.
-Marcia represents Eastmont School District and the southern portion of the Wenatchee School District, and began her service in 2015.
+Marcia represents a portion of the Eastmont School District and a portion of the Wenatchee School District, and began her service in 2015.

 Susan Albert